Leo-Adventure/Leo-Adventure/README.md

 ⚡ The way was long, and wrapped in gloom did seem, as I urged on to seek my fantastic dream~

-🌱 I'm a junior student looking for Ph.D. in deep learning in America

 ❤️ I'm currently doing research at Johns Hopkins University under the guidance of Prof. Vishal

+🌱 I'm a junior student looking for Ph.D. in computer vision and deep learning in United States

 🔭 Interested in NeRF of computer vision and deep learning, want to explore more!

-🔭 currently working on updating the resource and code I have learned and implemented in class.

 ⚡ Always looking forward to new things!